tcmorris/tcmorris.github.io/_posts/2014-10-09-continuous-delivery-for-dotnet.md

 3. Install [Octopus Server](http://docs.octopusdeploy.com/display/OD/Installing+Octopus) on build server (one time only)
 4. Create servers for project (one time only for each project)
 5. Install [Octopus Tentacle](http://docs.octopusdeploy.com/display/OD/Installing+Tentacles) on required servers (one time only for each server)
-6. Install [OctoPack](http://docs.octopusdeploy.com/display/OD/Using+OctoPack) in project via nuget (one time only for each project)
+6. Install [OctoPack](http://docs.octopusdeploy.com/display/OD/Using+OctoPack) in project via NuGet (one time only for each project)

 As shown, a lot of these tasks you will not need to revisit and once completed, will allow you to deploy without the need for manual intervention.